Amy Ridenour

-Amy Moritz Ridenour (November 9, 1959 – March 31, 2017), was president of the National Center for Public Policy Research, a Washington, DC conservative think tank.
+Amy Moritz Ridenour (November 9, 1959 – March 31, 2017) was president of the National Center for Public Policy Research, a Washington, DC conservative think tank.
 Ridenour held this post from the organization's founding in 1982 until her death.
 She wrote a syndicated op-ed column from 1997 and was a frequent radio and television guest.

 Background

-According to Nina Easton's Gang of Five, Amy Moritz was a veteran organizer of the College Republican National Committee.
+According to Nina Easton's Gang of Five, Moritz was a veteran organizer of the College Republican National Committee.
 She was a candidate in 1981 for election as national chairman of the organization, opposed by Jack Abramoff.

 Abramoff, Ralph Reed, and Grover Norquist persuaded Moritz to drop out of the race by promising her the appointed position of executive director.
 With the only serious competitor out of the way, Abramoff won the election easily.

-Although Moritz was later rebuffed by the "Abramoff-Norquist-Reed triumvirate" and only given the titular position of "deputy director", she continued to work with - group and became a good friend of Norquist.
+Although Moritz was later rebuffed by the "Abramoff-Norquist-Reed triumvirate" and only given the titular position of "deputy director", she continued to work with the group and became a good friend of Norquist.
 Abramoff would also later become a director of the National Center for Public Policy Research (NCPPR).

-Moritz later married fellow College Republican David A. Ridenour.
+Moritz married fellow college Republican David A. Ridenour.

-National Center for Public Policy Research
+National Center for Public Policy Research (NCPPR)

 Ridenour was a founding chief executive officer of the NCPPR in 1982.
 The NCPPR claims to promote "the conservative and free market perspective on US domestic, foreign and defense policy issues."
 Ridenour's husband David A. Ridenour is vice president of the organization.

 NCPPR bulletins have been heavily cited by conservative members of Congress, sometimes apparently being copied entirely with little more than a change in letterhead.